David Munn, MD

 (706) 721-4804

-Molecular mechanisms of inflammation-induced differentiation of immunogenic dendritic cells, and the suppression of immunogenic DCs by PTEN+ Tregs.
+Molecular mechanisms of inflammation-induced differentiation of immunogenic dendritic cells, and the suppression of immunogenic DCs by IDO-activated Tregs.
 The translational goal of these studies is to develop orally-bioavailable small-molecule drugs that induce differentiation of immunogenic DCs in tumors.

 Basic and pre-clinical studies of immune response to dying tumor cells after chemotherapy; and synergy between conventional chemotherapy and novel forms of immunotherapy targeting Tregs and DCs.